 Students who were not studying at Bates in the fall or took a leave in fall semester and will be for the winter semester should apply for the winter placement process.
 Traditionally, students that are applying for Winter Placement are typically students who were studying abroad and those returning from a leave of absence.

 Application and Preferences

 The Winter Placement application via HouseCat collects important information from students that are returning to campus.
-Our office will then assign housing via a lottery system by class year in December.
+Our office will then assign housing in December via a lottery system by class year.
 We will do our best to place you in accordance with your preferences, but that may not always be possible.
 We thank students for welcoming their winter room assignments as a new opportunity on campus.
-We will begin accepting housing applications in late October each year with assignments being released in mid-December.
+We will begin accepting housing applications in early November with assignments being released in mid-December.